deficollective/defiscan/src/content/protocols/uniswap-v3-polygon.md

 ## Exit Window

-As the contracts are immutable the users can always withdraw their funds, but parameters such as protocol fees can be changed by the DAO.
-A `Timelock` protects the contracts and updates are governed by the `GovernorBravo` contract.
+As the contracts on Polygon are immutable, users can always withdraw their funds, but parameters such as protocol fees can be changed by the DAO on Ethereum.
+A Timelock protects the contracts, and updates are governed by the GovernorBravo contract on Ethereum (L1).
+Governance actions initiated on Ethereum are relayed to Polygon via the EthereumProxy contract at 0x8a1B966aC46F42275860f905dbC75EfBfDC12374, which ensures that only authorized updates from the DAO are executed.

 The lock period is at least two days and up to 30 days for governance actions.
-When a proposal is created (at least 2.5M Uni), the community can cast their votes during a 3 day voting period.
-If a majority, and at least 4M votes are cast for the proposal, it is queued in the Timelock, and may be executed in a minimum of 2 days.
+When a proposal is created (requiring at least 2.5M UNI), the community can cast their votes during a 3-day voting period.
+If a majority, and at least 4M votes, are cast in favor of the proposal, it is queued in the Timelock and may be executed after a minimum delay of 2 days.

-Additionally, governance actions initiated on Ethereum (L1) are enforced on Polygon (L2).
-This cross-chain enforcement ensures that Timelock decisions on L1 are consistently applied to the contracts on L2.
+This cross-chain enforcement mechanism ensures that Timelock decisions on Ethereum (L1) are consistently applied to contracts on Polygon (L2), maintaining the same level of security and predictability.

 # Security Council